 Looking at the possible reasons for the US bans, it’s not impossible that we could end up in a similar situation.
 This in turn could mean we then get slammed with a ban on menthol vape juice, among other things.

 I can’t see why the same thing couldn’t happen here.
-If it did, we could face a ban on menthol e liquid, and on other flavours, too.
+If it did, we could face a UK ban on menthol e liquid, and on other flavour juices, too.

 Vaping horror stories could lead to a UK menthol e liquid ban